comsysto/jenkins-bell/README.md

 The order of the lines determine the order in which the modules are scanned for defined methods and the lines that specify method names are called in the order in which they appear in the file.

-For example the file _/Applications/JenkinsBell.app/Contents/commands/configure.command_ that defines the _configure_ command has the following content:
+For example the file _/Applications/JenkinsBell.app/Contents/commands/configure.command_ that defines the _configure_ command, has the following content:

     !openConfigWindowAndExit
     ConfigModule
     ConfigWindowModule
     FilesModule

+to be continued ...

+# LOPs #
+* doc:  describe upgrade via git
+* feat: add favorite feature
+* feat: start build feature
+* imp:  add contribute to config feature
+* doc:  describe installation directory